Dyson is not a company that looks to consumers for answers; it does what it believes and looks to consumers for advocacy.

 Working with Google is a masterclass in story threading.
 It already has a well-defined point-of-view and awesome discipline in threading it throughout everything it does.
 It even has a question it asks to ensure something is inbounds: “Is it Googley?”

-I’ve worked with Google on many projects, everything from the launch of Google Chrome to creating sales sheets for its High Speed Computing Cloud Platform for financial services.
-And more in-between.
+I’ve worked with Google on many projects, from the launch of Google Chrome to creating sales sheets for its high-speed computing Cloud Platform for financial services and more in between.

 Writing for Google means being authentic and not playing games.
 It means writing for the user/reader and making things simple and easily understandable.

-Writing for Google isn’t at all easy, but more than most brands I admire their discipline and passion.
+Writing for Google isn’t easy, but more than most brands, I admire their discipline and passion.
 And it’s hard, of course, to argue with their success.

 To see banks as they really are, it helps to be a child.

 When GMAC, primarily an auto financing company, was changing to Ally Bank to more actively engage in online consumer banking, I sat down with the CEO to discuss the change.
-In that meeting he was very clear, he wasn’t going to play the games that other banks played — he wanted Ally to be more transparent and fair.
+In that meeting, he was very clear that he wasn’t going to play the games that other banks played—he wanted Ally to be more transparent and fair.

-And this story was threaded throughout the brand.
-Our story of honest interactions and fair transactions was shared with employees and customers.
+This story was threaded throughout the brand.
+The idea of honest interactions and fair transactions from a bank was shared with employees and customers.
 We wrote scripts that were read over the phone.
 We created presentations that were shown to the street.
-Everything the brand did exposed its view on banking.
-And changed the way a bank is seen.
+Everything the brand did exposed its view on banking and changed the way a bank is seen.